sharathrnair87/terraform-provider-awx-fork/docs/resources/settings_saml_team_attributes.md

 subcategory: ""
 description: |-
   Use this resource to globally set the SOCIALAUTHSAMLTEAMATTR setting in the SAML config.
-  NOTE: This resource controls this setting globally across your entire AWX/AT setup, and must be
+  NOTE: This resource controls this setting globally across your entire AWX/AT setup, and must be managed from a single state
 ---

 # awx_settings_saml_team_attributes (Resource)

 Use this resource to globally set the SOCIAL_AUTH_SAML_TEAM_ATTR setting in the SAML config.
-NOTE: This resource controls this setting globally across your entire AWX/AT setup, and must be
+NOTE: This resource controls this setting globally across your entire AWX/AT setup, and must be managed from a single state

 ## Example Usage